dunamismax/bash/Debian/README.md

 1. Updates and upgrades your system using apt.
 2. Installs a list of baseline tools and utilities (e.g., bash, Vim, Python, developer toolchains, etc.).
 3. Secures SSH by backing up and overwriting /etc/ssh/sshd_config.
-4. Creates a new user (“dowdy”) with Bash as the default shell.
+4. Creates a new user (“sawyer”) with Bash as the default shell.
 5. Configures a firewall (ufw) with pre-defined service and port rules.
 6. Installs and configures the Caddy web server.
 7. Sets up system time synchronization via chrony.